The Power of GENETICS

 Benefits

-Created by co-evolution, co-validated by life
+Created by co-evolution, refined by life

 Human compatibility